 13. If an employee works 40 hours, and then gets an additional 8 hours of holiday pay, for a total of 48 hours of pay due for the work week, does the employer have to pay overtime compensation?

 No, overtime is based on hours actually worked during a given work week.
 Holiday pay for a day when an employee does not work is not included in the 40 hours for purposes of overtime calculation.

-Complaints may be filed with the Office of the Attorney General's Fair Labor and Business Practices Division.
-For addresses and phone numbers for all offices, go to www.mass.gov/ago/bureaus/public-protection-and-advocacy/the-fair-labor-division/
+Complaints may be filed with the Office of the Attorney General's Fair Labor Division.
+For a wage complaint form, addresses and phone numbers, please go to: http://www.mass.gov/ago/bureaus/public-protection-and-advocacy/the-fair-labor-division/

-13. Where can I find a copy of the Minimum Wage Regulations that went into effect on April 25, 2003?
+15. Where can I find a copy of the Minimum Wage Regulations?

 The Minimum Fair Wage Workplace Notice is available by mail from the Fair Labor Division of the Office of the Attorney General.
 For addresses and phone numbers for all offices, go to www.mass.gov/ago .